Goffstown, New Hampshire: History

 Prior to the arrival of English colonists, the area had seasonally been inhabited for thousands of years by succeeding cultures of Native Americans; its waterways had numerous fish, and the area had game.

 The town was first granted as "Narragansett No. 4" in 1734 by New Hampshire and Massachusetts colonial Governor Jonathan Belcher as a Massachusetts township (the area then being disputed between the two provinces).
 It was one of seven townships intended for soldiers (or their heirs) who had fought in the "Narragansett War" of 1675, also known as King Philip's War.
 In 1735, however, some grantees "found it so poor and barren as to be altogether incapable of making settlements," and were instead granted a tract in Greenwich, Massachusetts.

-The community would be called "Piscataquog Village" and "Shovestown" before being regranted by Masonian proprietor Governor Benning Wentworth in 1748 to new settlers.
+The community was called "Piscataquog Village" and "Shovestown" before being regranted by Masonian proprietor Governor Benning Wentworth in 1748 to new settlers.
 These included Rev. Thomas Parker of Dracut and Colonel John Goffe, for whom the town was named.
 He was for several years a resident of neighboring Bedford, and he was the first judge of probate in the county of Hillsborough.
 Goffstown was incorporated June 16, 1761.
 A large part of the town was originally covered with valuable timber.
 Lumbering and fishing were the main occupations of the early settlers.
 The village of Grasmere was named for Grasmere, England, home of the poets William Wordsworth and Samuel Taylor Coleridge.

 A Congregational church was organized about October 30, 1771, and the town made annual small appropriations for preaching.
 The majority of residents were Congregationalists; residents in the south part were of Scots-Irish descent and were Presbyterian.
 A meeting-house was erected in 1768; but it was not completed for several years.
-The first minister was Rev. Joseph Currier, appointed in 1771; he was dismissed August 29, 1774, for intemperance, according to the town records.
+The first minister was Joseph Currier, appointed in 1771; he was dismissed August 29, 1774, for intemperance, according to the town records.
 In 1781, the Congregationalists and the Presbyterians organized separately; the former called Rev. Cornelius Waters, who became their pastor, and continued till 1795.
-The next minister was Rev. David L. Morril, who began March 3, 1802.
+The next minister was David L. Morril, who began March 3, 1802.
 He was supported by both congregations under the name of the Congregational Presbyterian church.
 Morril was elected as a representative of the town to the state house, as a U.S. senator for the state, and in 1824, as governor of the state, serving until 1827.

 The Piscataquog River, which bisects the main village of Goffstown and was spanned by a covered bridge, provided water power for industry.
 In 1817, Goffstown had 20 sawmills, seven grain mills, two textile mills, two carding machines, and a cotton factory.
 Its textile industry was an example of the economic ties between New England and the American South, which was dependent on slave labor for production of its lucrative cotton commodity crop.